 Indians in Game 7.
 USATSI

 In 30 1/3 innings pitched in this, his only postseason experience, Kluber has surrendered a meager three earned runs.
-His 0.89 ERA, 35 strikeouts over that time and growing presence as an unbeatable figure with a series or game on the line is the ultimate challenge for a Cubs team trying to overcome the ultimate, and ingrained, history of failure and heartbreak.
+His 0.89 ERA, 35 strikeouts over that time, and growing presence as an unbeatable figure with a series or game on the line is the ultimate challenge for a Cubs team trying to overcome the ultimate and ingrained history of failure and heartbreak.

 Scoff.
 Laugh.
-Throw your smarter-than-you condescension about the fact sports teams and the cities that love them can’t live under curses.
+Throw your smarter-than-you condescension about the fact that sports teams and the cities that love them can’t live under curses.
 That such talk is superstitious stupidity.

-But tell that to the Boston Red Sox, and that 3-0 ALCS deficit sparked by Dave Roberts’ stolen base and all that followed — against the Yankees.
+But tell that to the Boston Red Sox and that 3-0 ALCS deficit sparked by Dave Roberts’ stolen base and all that followed — against the Yankees.
 That’s what they had to do to move past the curse of the Bambino.

 They’re the Cubs.